bumahkib7/bumahkib7/README.md

 # 💫 About Me:
 [![](https://visitcount.itsvg.in/api?id=bumahkib&label=Profile%20Views&color=3&icon=5&pretty=false)](https://visitcount.itsvg.in)

-:computer: 4 years of experience in Java, Python, web frameworks, and frontend technologies.
+:computer: 5 years of experience in Java, kotlin, web frameworks, and frontend technologies.

-:rocket: Completed projects such as public transport system with payment, CRM modules, and search engine implementation.
+:rocket: Completed projects such as  Fleet management systems.

 :bulb: Proactive learner, staying up-to-date with the latest technology.